 - SAT: (Revised for testing completed after March 2016) a minimum of 480 of the Evidenced Based Reading and Writing, and a minimum of 530 on the math;

-- ACT: Composite score of 23 with a minimum of 19 on both the English and the mathematics test.
+- ACT: Composite score of 23, with a minimum of 19 on both the English and mathematics tests;

-- Students enrolled in a level 1 certificate (typically those workforce certificates with less than 43 semester credit hours.
+- Have enrolled in a level-one certificate program (fewer than 43 semester credit hours);